pRizz/zeckendorf/README.md

 - Compression is not guaranteed—some inputs may result in larger output
 - Compression effectiveness decreases as input size increases
-- The current implementation interprets input as big-endian (see TODO in code for potential improvements)
+- The library supports both big-endian and little-endian interpretations, but other byte orderings or word boundaries are not currently explored

 ## License